sukarix/docs/src/introduction.md

 8. **_Testability_**
     - **Comprehensive Testing:** Sukarix is equipped with built-in tools for both CLI and browser-based unit testing, ensuring the reliability and performance of applications through thorough testing.
-While the framework does not depend on PHPUnit, developers have the flexibility to integrate it or any other testing frameworks into their projects as needed.
+The framework ships with [Statera](../packages/statera.md), its own testing kit built on top of the Fat-Free Framework's `Test` class, and uses it for its own test suite.
+Statera is an optional package for applications — developers can choose to use it or integrate any other testing framework (such as PHPUnit) into their projects as needed.

 ## Features